Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --ref_gbk, -k         Download genbank files of reference.
 Default is False.
       --convert_embl, -e    Convert gbk to embl files of reference.
 Default is False.
-      --for_target, -t      If the genome which you download from NCBI is your query sequence(you won't modify the genome), you can assign the download files to store in target folder in stead of reference folder.
+      --for_target, -t      If the required files of query strain can be downloaded from NCBI (you won't modify the genome), The files can store in target folder in stead of reference folder.

 - Output files